An ACT Government Website

 Premises and procedural standards

-As per the ACT Pharmacist Vaccination Standards, I immunisation services provided by pharmacists must only be provided in a safe, clean environment for the benefit of both the pharmacist and patient.
+Immunisation services provided by pharmacists must only be provided in a safe, clean environment for the benefit of both you and the patient.

-All vaccinations must be conducted in accordance with the Australian Immunisation Handbook (current online edition).
-The Australian Immunisation Handbook is available from the Australian Government Department of Health and Aged Care website.
+All vaccinations must be conducted in accordance with the Australian Immunisation Handbook.

 Vaccine storage must be consistent with the National Vaccine Storage Guidelines ‘Strive for 5’.

-The administering pharmacist must obtain valid patient consent prior to vaccine administration.
-Pharmacists and pharmacies must also maintain appropriate premises standards and patient health records in accordance with the Vaccination Standard.
+The administering pharmacist must obtain valid patient consent before vaccine administration.
+You must also maintain appropriate premises standards and patient health records in accordance with the Vaccination Standard.

 Post-vaccination observation